ever-co/ever-demand/README.md

 git clone -c core.symlinks=true --recursive https://github.com/ever-co/ever.git
 ```

 Notes:

 -   if you want to use development branch (unstable, but latest development) clone using `--branch develop`
--   it's important to enable Git symlinks because they are used for shared modules (every project have symlinks to common shared modules in the /shared folder)
+-   it's necessary to enable Git symlinks because they used for shared modules (every project has symlinks to shared modules in the /shared folder)
+-   because of symlinks, you may need to clone from an elevated command prompt (on Windows)

-If you use Git >= v2.14, it probably make sense to setup following globally:
+If you use Git >= v2.14, it probably makes sense to setup following globally:

 ```
 git config --global core.symlinks true